 Combined WithAmphu Lapcha Pass, Island Peak

-Mera Peak, standing at 6,476 meters (21,247 ft), is regarded as Nepal’s highest trekking peak that can be reached without requiring advanced technical climbing abilities.
-There are three main summits on it, the most popular one to climb being in the center.
+Mera Peak, standing at an impressive 6,476 meters (21,247 feet), is considered the highest trekking peak in Nepal that can be summited without requiring advanced technical climbing skills.
+The peak features three main summits, with the central summit being the most popular to climb.

-Mera Peak Climbing usually take three weeks starting in Kathmandu.
-Small, between four and eight-person trekking individuals are accompanied by a group of porters and guides who assist with carrying equipment and setting up camps on the mountain.
+Mera Peak climbing expeditions usually take around three weeks, starting from Kathmandu.
+Trekkers are supported by small groups of porters and guides who help carry equipment and set up camps along the way.

 3. Lobuche East Peak (6,119 m/20,070 ft)